salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.md

 - To overwrite the remote changes, rerun this command with the --ignore-conflicts flag.

 - To overwrite the local changes, run the "sf retrieve metadata" command with the --ignore-conflicts flag.

+# error.nothingToDeploy

+No local changes to deploy.

+# error.nothingToDeploy.Actions

+- To see conflicts and ignored files, run "sf deploy metadata preview" with any manifest, directory, or metadata flags